 Family Photo Album(or when we die, our portraits speak to our living descendants)

-In this process for her, she’s come across hundreds of photos of people, events, and places, unrecognizable to her.
+During this process, she has come across hundreds of photos of people, events, and places, unrecognizable to her.
 And because she understood there’s some value in these items, even if she couldn’t find it, she handed them to me to see if I had any use for them.
 I was collaging them, gifting them to friends, and like her, trying to create a sentiment, and subsequently a purpose for these artifacts of people, places, and unknown stories.

 The journey through memory and its fleeting nature had me contemplating how time is perceived to move in only one direction, as if the past is some sort of concrete, finite place.
 When in actuality, time is a byproduct of our perception, and the past is both relative and individualized.